saxix/django-adminactions/docs/source/index.rst

 .. image:: https://secure.travis-ci.org/saxix/django-adminactions.png?branch=master
    :target: http://travis-ci.org/saxix/django-adminactions/

-Originally included in django-iadmin, django-actions are a collections of usefuls actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite
+Originally included in django-iadmin, django-adminactions are a collections of usefuls actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite

 Table Of Contents